pymupdf/PyMuPDF-Utilities/examples/README.rst

 If you find an issue, please fix it and submit a PR, and we will gladly incorporate it.

+At the moment the examples folder is being restructured by using a self-explanatory naming convention.
+The subfolders are named `<verb-object>`.
+The example Python scripts are named `verb.py`.
+Input files and folders are provided in order to run the examples.
+For further information on how to run a particular script please read its documentation section.

 Some Files in this Directory
 ==============================